CD-i FAQ 2020 | Back to Index

 QHY or Quantized High Y is an encoding technique that is in essence not a part of the Base Case, but it is described in the Green Book and supported by all CD-i players.
 Its encoding technique is made up of the combination of DYUV and RLE, resulting in a very sharp high quality natural image, that is displayed in CD-i's high resolution mode (see What is the screen resolution of a CD-i player?).
 A QHY image is usually about 130 KB in size.
 Since it consists of a DYUV component, it cannot be modified by the player.
 QHY is for example used to display the images of a Photo-CD in high resolution on a CD-i player.

 Besides these Base Case video encoding options, a player equipped with a Digital Video cartridge can also display MPEG motion video, and normal and high resolution MPEG still images.
 The encoding techniques for MPEG are far more advanced than the ones defined for Base Case CD-i, but images in these formats cannot be viewed on players without a Digital Video cartridge.

 3.13.1 What is the screen resolution of a CD-i player?

 CD-i can display both main planes in either normal, double or high resolution, which are 384x280, 768x280 and 768x560 respectively.
 Some encoding techniques are limited to a single resolution, for example a DYUV image is always standard resolution.
 It is possible for the images on each of the planes to be displayed at once, even if they are in different resolutions.
 For example double resolution CLUT4 menu bar can be overlayed on a standard resolution DYUV image.

-CD-i highest resolution (768x560), used for QHY images, is the highest resolution that can be made visible on a normal TV set, so CD-i takes TV-technology to its edges.
+CD-i's highest resolution (768x560), used for QHY images and MPEG still images, is the highest resolution that can be made visible on a standard definition TV.